xaviervalarino/portfolio/README.md

 ![CLI demo](./cli-demo.gif)

 ## Dependencies
-Tools used for building the site:
+Tools used for building and deploying the site:

 | tool             | version | used for                                                                       |
 | ---              | ---     | --                                                                             |